AI Knows Best? The Paradox of Expertise, AI-Reliance, and Performance in Educational Tutoring Decision-Making Tasks: Introduction

-In response to those research questions, we find that an LLM can achieve up to 88\% accuracy and 0.92 F1 score in evaluating tutor-praising responses, surpassing both humans alone and human-AI collaboration.
-We also developed two explanation interfaces and observed that textual reasoning fosters greater reliance on AI; further, humans spend more time when collaborating with AI.
+In response to those research questions, we developed two explanation interfaces and observed that textual reasoning fosters greater reliance on AI; further, humans spend more time when collaborating with AI.
 Finally, while novices boost their overall accuracy by trusting the AI’s generally correct suggestions (yet over-rely when it is wrong), experienced tutors often override correct AI advice, resulting in under-reliance.